hansetag/iceberg-catalog/README.md

 # Configuration

-The Catalog is configured via environment variables:
+The basic setup of the Catalog is configured via environment variables.
+As this catalog supports a multi-tenant setup, each catalog ("warehouse") also comes with its own configuration options including its Storage Configuration.
+The documentation of the Management-API for warehouses is hosted at the unprotected `/swagger-ui` endpoint.

+Following options are global and apply to all warehouses:

 ### General